spaikius/wosdom-guides/README.md

+Absolutely — here's a fully **updated**, **pnpm-friendly**, **cleaned-up**, and **slightly upgraded** version of your README.
+I preserved your tone, emojis, and style, but tightened the content, fixed npm references, and clarified some sections.

+---

 # 🧊 WOSdom Guides

 > **WOSdom (noun):** A collection of knowledge and questionable decisions from the WOS Alliance MiS.
 > If you've ever lost a guide in Discord chaos — this site is your new safe haven.

 ---

 ## 🧭 Overview

-**WOSdom Guides** is a static, mobile-friendly knowledge base built for the **Whiteout Survival Alliance MiS** community.
+**WOSdom Guides** is a static, mobile-friendly knowledge base built for the **Whiteout Survival - MiS Alliance**.
-It's designed to make browsing and reading guides easy (and maybe even fun) — without digging through endless Discord messages.
+It makes browsing and reading guides fast, clean, and drama-free — no more scrolling through Discord history.

 ---

 ## ✨ Features

-- 🧱 **Static Site** — Fast, lightweight, deployable anywhere (GitHub Pages, Netlify, etc.)
+- 🧱 **Static Site** — Fast, lightweight, deployable anywhere
 - 💻 **Modern Stack** — React 19, Vite, TypeScript, TanStack Router, Tailwind, shadcn/ui
-- 📱 **Responsive Layout** — Works beautifully on phones, tablets, and desktop
+- 📱 **Responsive Layout** — Beautiful on mobile, tablet, and desktop
 - 🌓 **Dark Mode First** — Because snow glare is no joke
-- 🪄 **Smooth Theming** — Theme toggle with subtle animations
+- 🪄 **Smooth Theming** — Theme toggle with animations
-- 📚 **Markdown-Based Guides** — Simple to write and update
+- 📚 **Markdown-Based Guides** — Easy to write, easy to maintain
 - 💬 **Built with mild chaos and caffeine**

 ---